releaseapp-io/release-temp/README.md

 # Sponsorship Opportunities

-We ❤ love ❤ Open Source Software.
+We ❤ **love** ❤ Open Source Software.

-If you have an open source project that could benefit from Environments on Every Pull Request, <a href="mailto:hello@releaseapp.io?subject=Release:%20I%20have%20an%20open%20source%20project&body=I%20have%20an%20open%20source%20project%20and%20would%20like%20to%20know%20how%20Release%20can%20help." alt="">message us</a> to see how we can fuel your rocketship! 🚀
+If you have an open source project that could benefit from Environments on Every Pull Request, <a href="mailto:hello@releaseapp.io?subject=Release:%20I%20have%20an%20open%20source%20project&body=I%20have%20an%20open%20source%20project%20and%20would%20like%20to%20know%20how%20Release%20can%20help." alt="Email Release to learn how it can support your Open Source projects">message us</a> to see how we can fuel your rocketship! 🚀

 &nbsp;